f3n2x/HDB_Resale/readme.txt

 	It will transform data and save it into out/transform folder in csv format

-As well as 2 folders(input and out) where the python scripts will process source file from input folder and upload the result into out folder.
+There are 2 folders(input and out) where the python scripts will process source file from input folder and upload the result into out folder.
 Since the folder size is > limit (25 MB), I zip the file and upploaded it  into Git Respository